cloudevents/spec/cloudevents/bindings/amqp-protocol-binding.md

 ##### 3.1.3.1 AMQP Application Property Names

-CloudEvent attributes are prefixed with "cloudEvents:" for use in the [application-properties][app-properties] section.
+CloudEvent attributes MUST be prefixed with either "cloudEvents_" or "cloudEvents:" for use in the application-properties section.

+The '\_' separator character SHOULD be preferred in the interest of compatibility with JMS 2.0 clients and JMS message selectors where the ':' separator is not permitted for property identifiers (see section 3.8.1.1 of [JMS20]).

+CloudEvents AMQP consumers SHOULD understand the "cloudEvents" prefix with both, the '\' and the ':' separators as permitted within the constraints of the client model.
+JMS 2.0 AMQP consumers MUST understand the '\' separator; they cannot understand the ':' separator as per the cited JMS constraints.

 Examples:

     * `time` maps to `cloudEvents:time`
     * `id` maps to `cloudEvents:id`
     * `specversion` maps to `cloudEvents:specversion`

 ##### 3.1.3.2 AMQP Application Property Values